 Sidecar support with macOS Catalina

-If you’ve got a Mac running macOS Catalina (due out later this year) then you’ll be able to take advantage of the new Sidecar functionality, allowing your iPad to double up as a second display without the need for wires.
+If you've got a Mac running macOS Catalina (due out in October) then you'll be able to take advantage of the new Sidecar functionality, allowing your iPad to double up as a second display without the need for wires.

 It's a must-have for MacBook owners, as it can almost double the size of the display, but the benefits go beyond simply displaying information on a secondary screen.
 In fact, Sidecar offers Apple Pencil support, allowing you to ditch your dedicated stylus setup and use your tablet and Apple Pencil to draw naturally on your Mac.